The Chase Ink cards are some of the most powerful tools in any mileage junkie’s arsenal. They are truly a must-have.

 The really great thing with these business cards is that they don’t report your spending on your personal credit report.

-On personal cards if you spend money on your card your credit score will be hurt even if you pay your bill on time.
+On personal cards if you spend money on your card, your credit score will be hurt even if you pay your bill on time.
 A whopping 30% of your credit score is based on credit utilization.
 You can pay off your card before your statement is generated to avoid that, but that takes a lot of effort and laying out money well before you have to.
 Additionally it’s good to have the statement close with a few dollars to show the card is active and being paid every month.

-On a business card it’s just not reported, so you can wait until the money is due and even max out your line without it having a negative effect on your score.
-Plus if you close a business card it won’t ever have an effect on your score.
+On an Ink business card it’s just not reported, so you can wait until the money is due without it having a negative effect on your score.
+That makes life a lot simpler.

 Chase Ultimate Rewards offer instant and fee-free transfers to top-notch mileage and points programs at a 1:1 ratio.